 $wa.UseClaimsAuthentication = $true

-Authentication fails and shows a webpage with the error, "An application error occurred on the server.
-The current custom error settings for this application prevent the details of the application error from being viewed."
+Authentication fails and shows a web page with an error: "An application error occurred on the server.
+The current custom error settings for this application prevent the details of the application error from being viewed"

 Open the web.conﬁg ﬁle for this web application and make sure custom errors are turned oﬀ in the web.conﬁg ﬁle.

-Authentication fails showing a webpage with the error, "The Audience URI could not be validated."
+Authentication fails showing a web page with an error: "The Audience URI could not be validated"

 Open the web.conﬁg ﬁle for this web application and add the following line:

-Why do I see both Windows Authentication and Okta for SSO when I try to sign in?
+I see both Windows Authentication and Okta for SSO when I try to sign in

 Both Windows Authentication and Okta are chosen as Identity Trust provider.
-Uncheck Windows Authentication if you just want Okta to act as a trust provider.
+Uncheck Windows Authentication if you want only Okta to act as a trust provider.

 Refer to http://technet.microsoft.com/en-us/library/cc288091(v=oﬃce.12).aspx.
 Resetting your IIS server (iisreset) should usually help.